Sum Secrecy Rate Maximization for IRS-aided Multi-Cluster MIMO-NOMA Terahertz Systems: Joint Optimize the Power Alloction and the Phase Shifts Matrix

 \section{Joint Optimize the Power Alloction and the Phase Shifts Matrix}

 In this section, an efficient AO algorithm is utilized to solve problem (19).
-Specifically, we firstly decouple the parameters and transform the original problems into two sub-problems.
-Then, we the first first order taylor and SDR technique to transform each sub-problem into a convex form.
-Further we can obtain the local optimal solution the first the problem through alternate iteration.
-In this section, an efficient AO algorithm is utilized to solve problem (19).
-Specifically, we firstly decouple the parameters and transform the original problems into two sub-problems.
-Then, we the first first order taylor and SDR technique to transform each sub-problem into a convex form.
-Further we can obtain the local optimal solution the first the problem through alternate iteration.
+Specifically, we firstly decouple the origan problem into two sub-problems.
+Then, the first-order Taylor expansion and SDR are leveraged to transform each sub-problem into a convex counterpart.
+Finally, the local optimal solution can be obtained through the AO algorithm.